 "Where an allowance is to be made for windfall sites as part of anticipated supply, there should be compelling evidence that they will provide a reliable source of supply.
-Any allowance should be realistic having regard to the strategic housing land availability assessment, historic windfall delivery rates and expected future trends" 16.
+Any allowance should be realistic having regard to the strategic housing land availability assessment, historic windfall delivery rates and expected future trends".

 - 4.3.
-PPG confirms that the inclusion of a windfall allowance can be justified in the five-year supply if the local authority has compelling evidence that these sites will continue to provide a reliable source of supply, as set out in paragraph 71 of the NPPF.
-The Borough has identified three sources of windfall sites: - I. Small sites below the site size threshold. - 2.
+PPG confirms that the inclusion of a windfall allowance can be justified in the five-year supply if the local authority has compelling evidence that these sites will continue to provide a reliable source of supply.
+The Borough has identified three sources of windfall sites: - I. Small sites below the site size threshold, - 2.
 Prior Notification sites, and - 3.
 Rural Exception Sites.